gowrihareeshg-cmd/useless_project_temp/BiscuitProtector/README.txt

 Press SAVE BISCUIT to get the final Dip Score™.
 Android APK

-The web application is also packaged as an Android APK so that the project can be demonstrated as a mobile application.
+The web application is also packaged as an Android APK for mobile demonstration.

 Project Documentation